 "'Voluntary Enslavement was an interesting and very thought provoking read.
 I found it to be well written, very well researched and for the most part, engaging.
 I applaud the willingness to take on a topic that is not always popular.
 It is much needed for the well-being and health of any nation, as well as the world as a whole.
 I enjoyed stretching the old brain while mulling over some of the ideas in this book.
 It was easy to go down many rabbit trails when I got to thinking about all of the possibilities.
 I really enjoyed all of the inserted quotes; spot on!"

-— Chase Bell, Landing Craft Owner and Operator, Fisherman, and Carpenter
+— Chase Bell, Landing Craft Owner and Operator, Fisherman, Hunter and Carpenter

 "'Voluntary Enslavement' is a very rich read and provides a wealth of knowledge regarding the complex relationship between man and technology.
 The book delves into a sophisticated discussion on this controversial topic and calls for a long overdue re-study and restructuring of our human relationship with technology.
 Overall, the book is well written, deeply thought out, and breaks down complex concepts in an accessible and digestible manner."